 Yes, you do.

 You must see your doctor or healthcare provider get an implant since it requires a minor surgical procedure.
 They will ask you some questions and do a history screening before inserting the implant under the skin of your upper arm.
 It can stay in place for up to three years.

 Inserting an Implant takes just a few minutes.
 It is painless since the procedure is done with local anesthesia.

 A healthcare provider will take your implant out of your arm whenever you want to stop using it.
-He/she will tell you how to wash and take care of your skin for a couple of days after removal.
+He/she will tell you how to wash and take care of your skin for a couple of days after insertion and removal

-In case you can’t feel the implant, implant feels like it’s changed shape, notice any changes to the skin or feel any pain at the site of the implant, visit your doctor for further analysis.
+In case you can’t feel the implant, the implant feels like it’s changed shape, notice any changes to the skin or feel any pain at the site of the implant, visit your doctor for further analysis.